Finiteness in Polygonal Billiards on Hyperbolic Plane: Pointed Geodesics and Billiards in Hyperbolic Polygons

-\bo Working on the similar lines, as for the case of ideal and compact case, we will start with establishing the necessity of (1), (2) and (3).
-Consider a bi-infinite sequence $...a_{-1}.a_0a_1... $ attached to a billiard trajectory.
-Since, two geodesics in a hyperbolic plane can have at most one intersection, therefore (1) holds.
-Now, suppose (2) does not hold for $...a_{-1}.a_0a_1...$ with This means that for some $i \in \Lambda$, there exists a subword $w$ of $...a_{-1}.a_0a_1... $ with $\mu_i( > \lambda_i)$ repetitions of letters $i$ and $i+1$.
-Following the same line of argument as in Theorem \ref{compact1}, we get a contradiction.
-Suppose (3) does not hold for $...a_{-1}.a_0a_1...$ with This means that for some $i \in \{1,...k\}-\Lambda$, it contains an infinitely repeated sequence or bi-sequence of labels of sides $i$ and $i+1$.
+This means that for some $i \in \{1,...k\}-\Lambda$, it contains an infinitely repeated sequence or bi-sequence of labels of sides $i$ and $i+1$.
 Under Cayley transformation, we can shift the whole billiard table to $\mathbb{H}$ and an appropriate isometry of $\mathbb{H}$ allows us to assume that the two sides $i$ and $i+1$ are represented on $\mathbb{H}$ by the vertical lines $x=0$ and $x=1$.
 Now, our trajectory hits these two sides repeatedly infinite number of times. if we unfold this part of the trajectory in $\mathbb{H}$, the unfolded part of the trajectory being a geodesic lies on a semi-circle centered at real axis.
 Since a semi-circle can intersect only finitely many lines from the family $\{x=n : n \in \mathbb{N}\}$, therefore we get a contradiction to our assumption that the trajectory has infinitely many parts consisting of consecutive hits on sides $i$ and $i+1$.
 Thus, the necessity of conditions (1), (2) and (3) is established.
-Now suppose $...a_{-1}.a_0a_1...$ be a pointed bi-sequence for which (1), (2) and (3) hold.
+Now suppose $...a_{-1}.a_0a_1...$ be a bi-infinite sequence for which (1), (2) and (3) hold.
 We will construct a unique billiard trajectory defined by it in $\Pi$.
-We structure the rest of the proof on the similar lines as in \ref{compact1}, going through the three main stages.
-First, we will prove that if we consider a bi-sequence satisfying (1), (2) and (3) which is periodic, it uniquely defines a billiard trajectory.
+We structure the rest of the proof on the similar lines as in Theorem \ref{compact1}, going through the three main stages.
+First, we will prove that if we consider a bi-infinite sequence satisfying (1), (2) and (3) which is periodic, it uniquely defines a billiard trajectory.
 Then, we will show that the set of periodic bi-infinite sequences satisfying (1), (2) and (3) is dense in the set of all bi-infinite sequences satisfying (1), (2) and (3).
-Lastly, this will allow us to construct a unique billiard trajectory against an arbitrary bi-sequence satisfying (1), (2) and (3) as the limit of a sequence comprising of periodic bi-infinite sequences satisfying (1), (2) and (3).
+Lastly, this will allow us to construct a unique billiard trajectory against an arbitrary bi-infinite sequence satisfying (1), (2) and (3) as the limit of a sequence comprising of periodic bi-infinite sequences satisfying (1), (2) and (3).